wangd12rpi/FinLoRA/docs/source/tasks/general_financial_tasks.rst

 Overview
 ************

-We aim to enhance and benchmark our model with three main general financial capabilities: sentiment analysis, headline analysis, and name entity recognition.
+We aim to enhance and benchmark our model with three main general capabilities: sentiment analysis, headline analysis, and name entity recognition.